pmus-lab/pug2025-workshop/book/1_python/1_setup.md

 ## Installation

 We will use Python through a software package called **Conda**.
 Conda is an environment management system that is widely used in the Python community and beyond.
 Conda allows you to create isolated environments, which you can think of as self-contained "boxes" that contain specific versions of Python and other packages required for different projects.
-This isolation ensures that changes or updates in one environment do not affect others, making it easier to manage and switch between projects with different requirements.

 ```{figure} figures/conda.png
 ---